Align IT investment and delivery with strategic goals

 BRIDGE’s experienced utility advisory team, with a background in defining and aligning new strategies with OT/IT investment decision, have successfully helped such clients as APS, AVANGRID, BC Hydro, Exelon, ConEdison, PG&E, among others.

 The emerging business models are requiring a technology strategy and roadmap that will “future proof” technology investments.
 For example, distributed energy resources (DER) will need to be integrated into the grid and ultimately managed to maintain secure, reliable service for all customers.
 Additionally, new IT applications will need to be integrated into an existing IT application portfolio and new business processes developed to accommodate consumers growing needs.
-Preparing for these challenges will enable utilities to deliver new services gradually over time without making disruptive changes to their existing IT system.
+Creating a utility business strategy and utility roadmap that addresses these challenges will enable utilities to deliver new services gradually over time without making disruptive changes to their existing IT system.

 BRIDGE’s Technology Strategy and Visioning services help utilities define, plan and use technology as a strategic enabler to achieve key initiatives in optimizing real-time operations.
 From the definition of insource/outsource and cloud/hosting strategies, to systems and infrastructure technologies for a smarter grid, to project management and governance, to systems integration and operations – BRIDGE enables utilities to rise to the potential of new business models.